 ECS puts a lot of emphasis on supporting female staff and students.
 A forum for female staff in ECS, known as The Campbell Group, was established in February 2019.
 Meetings are held monthly to support female colleagues in their career and to improve their working environment.

-Equality, diversity and inclusion is at the centre of everything that we do in ECS.
-We are determined in our commitment to provide a supportive environment in which we value differences, respect diversity and treat each other with equality and respect.
+Equity, diversity and inclusion is at the centre of everything that we do in ECS.
+We are determined in our commitment to provide a supportive environment in which we value differences, respect diversity and treat each other with equity and respect.
 We collaboratively preserve a community in which positive working relationships are formed and everyone feels valued, encouraged and supported.
 In 2019 we developed a Code of Conduct, an email etiquette and a policy for email communication between students and staff.

 We promote work-life balance.
 In 2014, we introduced core hours and we refrain from holding meetings before 10:00, after 16:00 and during lunch hours (12:00-14:00).